 Berlin Premiere 1 August 2019

-PERPETUUM is more relevant than ever!
-Whether it's chatbots, AI-supported search engines, the fear of blackouts or associated questions concerning the energy of the future...
-PERPETUUM makes a groundbreaking discovery and thus lets humanity venture into an urban utopia.
+PERPETUUM is more topical than ever!
+Whether chatbots, AI-supported search engines, fear of blackouts and the associated question of the energy of the future...
+PERPETUUM makes a groundbreaking discovery and thus lets humanity dare an urban utopia.

 The reason: A complete plan of a perpetual motion machine, the Perpetuum mobile, was found.
 The inventor is Johann Bessler aka Orffyreus – Medicus, Mechanicus and Alchemist of the early 18th century.
 Once set in motion, his “eternal wheel” once kept on turning for many weeks.